September 10, 2021

 By attending this session, you will:

-- Discover the key points in the ten-year gap in life expectancy between our healthiest and unhealthiest big cities.
+- Discover the ten-year gap in life expectancy between our healthiest and unhealthiest big cities.

-- Learn new previously unavailable data on life expectancy, mortality from leading causes of death, and related Black-white inequities for the country's 30 biggest cities.
+- Compare new previously unavailable data on life expectancy, mortality from leading causes of death, and related Black-white inequities for the country's 30 biggest cities.

 The first book to specifically examine racial health inequities within and across US cities, Unequal Cities offers a social justice framework for addressing the newly identified inequities, as well as specific case studies to help public health advocates, civic leaders, and other stakeholders envision the steps needed to improve their cities' current health outcomes and achieve racial equity.
-A powerful call to action for health equity advocates and city leaders alike, this book is essential reading.
+This book serves as a powerful call to action for health equity advocates and city leaders alike.

 We are here to change the landscape, not do more studies.
 It is about people.